 You can also study this course:

 On this course you’ll learn about both performance and the music business.
-And of course, you’ll have plenty of opportunities to immerse yourself in the industry with real life briefs.
+You’ll benefit from plenty of opportunities to immerse yourself in the industry with real life briefs and masterclasses delivered by the professionals.

 The lecturers and people who work here are incredibly helpful and supportive, the studios are really well equipped and there are plenty of opportunities for students to develop their interests.
 It is a really understanding and stimulating environment.Paulina Kowalik